mjz-smu/codelab_instructions/README.md

 ## Config Files

 If we want to run benchmarks between two specific zones with specific flags, the easiest way to do so is with benchmark configuration files.
-The following file runs iperf between a VM in zone `us-central1-b` and a VM in zone `us-east1-b` .
+The following file runs iperf between a VM in zone `us-central1-b` and a VM in zone `us-east1-b` with 5 sending threads for 30 seconds.
+As you can see, we can set the cloud, zone, machine type, as well as many other options for each Virtual machine.

+sample_config.yml

     iperf:
       vm_groups: